Faith Tours of India

 Dedicated to Lord Shiva, Kashi Vishwanath Temple in Varanasi is often visited on our Hindu temple tours.
 Along the Ganges are the spiritual ghats at Varanasi, sacred steps where locals pray, meditate and bathe.

-If you’re a teacher, our Tours for Teachers and A Taste of Delhi tours take you to Hindu pilgrimage sites where you’ll have time to take photos and buy resources or souvenirs.
+If you’re a teacher, some of our Tours for Teachers take you to Hindu pilgrimage sites where you’ll have time to take photos and buy resources or souvenirs.
 You’ll visit a Hindu Mandir, explore Mahatma Gandhi’s memorial sites and browse the Chandini Chowk markets.

 JAIN TOURS IN INDIA